 We provide prescription drugs, infusion and clinical management services for a broad range of commercial and governmental payors.
 Approximately 85% of our payor base is comprised of commercial payors that operate at a national, regional or local level.
 Three national commercial payors accounted for 24%, 8%, and 6% of consolidated revenue during the year ended December 31, 2016.
 No other commercial payor accounted for more than 5% of consolidated revenue during the year ended December 31, 2016.
+Government payors, including Medicare, state Medicaid and other government payors, accounted for 16% of consolidated revenue during the year ended December 31, 2016.
 For the year ended December 31, 2016, Medicare accounted for 8% of our consolidated revenue.
 No individual state Medicaid program accounted for more than 5% of consolidated revenue during the year ended December 31, 2016.